dustinpfister/blog_posts/_posts/js-javascript-example.md

 ### 1.19 - [Zig Zag Arc](/2020/08/10/js-javascript-example-zig-zag-arc/)

 Another basic example that makes use of some methods I work out in my percent module example.
+This is a canvas example that makes use of functions in my percent module that result in zig zag like movement across the canvas.
+This is then just one of many applications of the percent modules that I had in mind.

 ## 2 - Conclusion